Lucas12j/scraver/README.md

 ## Description:

 Scraver is a dedicated tool for scraping data on the web.
-Was planned to be a microservice with one function, to receive the parameters of the collection and returning the clean data.
+Was planned to be a microservice with one function, to receive the collection parameters and returning the clean data.
 It can be used to collect data on static web pages or web page with dynamic javascript.

 ## Installation: